H.R. 1329: Smithsonian American Women’s History Museum Act

 1

 H.R.
-1329 designates the South Monument site for the museum.
-The President can pick another location, but only within 180 days after enactment.
+1329 designates the South Monument site on the National Mall for the museum.
+The President could pick another location, but only within 180 days after enactment.

 2